 Rural Women, End Poverty & Hunger" and "A Promise is a Promise - Time for Action to End Violence Against Women".

-By the new millennium, International Women's Day activity around the world had stalled in many
+By the new millennium, there was little activity occurring for International Women's Day in most countries.
+The world had moved on and, in

-was urgent work to do - battles had not been won and gender parity had still not been achieved.
+deserves and to raise awareness amongst the masses.
+There was urgent work to do - battles had not been won and gender parity still had not

 2011 saw the 100 year centenary of International Women's Day - with the first IWD event held exactly 100 years ago in 1911 in